luk3yx/minetest-formspec-editor/README.md

  - Malicious formspecs imported with the `${...}` substitution option enabled can freeze the webpage.
  - Element alignment might not be perfect.
- - There may be bugs in Google Chrome, I have only tested this in Firefox.
+ - I haven't tested this thoroughly in many browsers, if you find any bugs please report them.
  - Texture modifiers in `image[]` will not be displayed in the preview.

 ## Copyright / License